Seun Osewa

-Oluwaseun Temitope Osewa (December 17, 1982) is a Nigerian internet entrepreneur.
+Oluwaseun Temitope Osewa (born July 17, 1982) is a Nigerian internet entrepreneur.
 He is the founder of Nairaland, a popular internet forum launched in March 2005, which was projected as the biggest African forum by Forbes.
 YNaija listed him as one of the most innovative Nigerians in technology.
 He was also listed among T.I.N Magazine's top 10 most influential Nigerian online entrepreneurs in 2015.